Firigion/scarpets/README.md

 #### Video!

-Like always, I made a (not so shor this time) [video showcase](https://youtu.be/2PZjUQCN4_k).
+Like always, I made a (not so sure this time) [video showcase](https://youtu.be/2PZjUQCN4_k).
 I think this one is especially bad when compared to the rest of them.